Property & Planning

 His planning experience encompasses large-scale housing and urban expansion proposals, universities, manufacturing, research and distribution, leisure and hotels, tall buildings, the Defence Estate, theme parks and visitor attractions, ‘one off’ developments and programmes of development (including budget hotels, branded restaurants and corporate rebranding exercises), airports and airport-related development, railways (including the Crossrail parliamentary process), energy generation and transmission, sports stadia and listed buildings and enabling development.

-His wider property experience encompasses highways proposals, public rights of way, easements, restrictive covenants, boundary disputes and private and public nuisance.
+His wider property experience encompasses highways proposals, public rights of way, easements (including rights of light), restrictive covenants, boundary disputes and private and public nuisance.

 Some examples of recently reported cases include: